What is a partner’s “compensation” for retirement plan purposes?

 Partner’s earned income

-A partner’s earned income is the income she receives for her services to materially help produce that income (see Internal Revenue Code section 1402 and
+A partner’s earned income is the income received for his or her services to materially help produce that income (see IRC Section 1402 and

 Not every partner may have earned income (for example, a limited partner who does not provide services to the partnership and is merely an investor).
 Also, all of a partner’s income from the partnership may not be earned income (for example, investment income that is passed through the partnership to the partners).